reflectoring/reflectoring.github.io/_posts/hacks/2017-01-02-github-fork-and-pull.md

 If you are new to [git](https://git-scm.com/) and/or [GitHub](https://github.com),
 it's easy to get overwhelmed by the different workflow models you can use to contribute code to a repository.
-At least, I was overwhelmed and it took some time for me to get over the things I learned using SVN and open up to new workflows.
+At least, I was overwhelmed and it took some time for me to open up to new workflows and to get over the things I learned using good old SVN.

-This post explains the basic [fork and pull](https://help.github.com/articles/about-collaborative-development-models/) workflow model that is used on a lot of GitHub repositories and shows the git commands for each step in it.
+This post explains the basic [fork and pull](https://help.github.com/articles/about-collaborative-development-models/) workflow model that is used on a lot of GitHub repositories.
+For each step in the workflow, I will list the necessary git commands and describe them briefly.
+Thus, this post is aimed at git beginners that have yet hesitated to contribute on GitHub.

 ## Fork & Pull
 Thinking about it, "Fork & Pull" is a pretty concise name for this workflow.